 Supplying for the ride

 Finding food and water is no problem on the Wilder Side of Stockholm.
 We found various shops along the route.
 And if needed, a village is always just a small detour away.
 If you’re planning to stay for the night in the Paradiset windshelter, it’s best to stock up for the night and morning in Västeraninge.
 Here are a few bigger supermarkets and even a Systembolaget: the government-owned monopoly distributor of alcohol.
 So if you fancy a cold beer at the campfire this is your chance.
 Unless it’s Saturday after 3PM or Sunday, then you’re out of luck.
-Sorry mate.

 Sweden has an extensive rail network, but this time we opted for the bus.
 Taking your bike on long distance trains in Sweden is a pain since you need to pack the bike in a bag or box.
 You can however bring your bike on the local trains, called pendeltåg.
 Make sure you get off the train at Stockholm Södra, since bicycles are not allowed on Stockholm Central.
 In Huddinge – where to route ends – you can easily hop on the pendeltåg back to Stockholm.

-The Wilder Side of Stockholm is such a great little route - ideal for a mini adventure during the weekend.
+The Wilder Side of Stockholm is a great bikepacking route – ideal for a mini adventure during the weekend.
 It’s amazing how quickly the scenery changes right after leaving the bustling city centre of Stockholm.
 Gorgeous gravel roads and a few fun single trails through a gorgeous landscape with thick forests and pristine lakes.
 We loved every second of it.